Harshrokade/FAQ-N8N-ASSISTANT/README.md

 **Client:** *“How do I reset my password?”*
 **Bot:** *“You can reset your password by going to the account settings page and clicking ‘Forgot Password’.
 A reset link will be sent to your email.”*

+How to Use This n8n Workflow

+Follow these steps to import and use the workflow JSON file in n8n:

+Step 1: Open n8n

+Log in to your n8n account (either self-hosted or cloud).

+Step 2: Go to Workflows

+On the left sidebar, click Workflows.

+Step 3: Import Workflow

+At the top-right corner, click the three dots (⋮) menu.

+Select Import from File.

+Step 4: Upload JSON File

+Choose the JSON file you downloaded from this repository.

+Click Open.

+Step 5: Save the Workflow

+Once the workflow is loaded, click Save.

+Step 6: Run the Workflow

+You can now click ▶ Execute Workflow to test it.

+✅ That’s it!
+You have successfully imported and can now use the workflow.
 ---

 ## 👨‍💻 Author